 12.)
 Luzon Island

-Alternatively, pop over to Vigan city that’s on the north-west coast of Luzon.
+Alternatively, pop over to Vigan City that is on the northwest coast of Luzon.
 It’s a city that’s filled with cobbled streets, Spanish and Philippino architecture and Plaza Burgos which has the best street food.